Episode 58

 Speaker:

-and bananas.
-Cells to thrive while
+bananas.
+They allow these cells to thrive while the

 Speaker:

-the ultra processed foods change the microbiome to bacteria
+ultra processed foods change the microbiome to bacteria

 Speaker: